inforeliance/MedCheck/Artifacts/Development/Development.md

 Google Dashboard | [Location Reporting](https://github.com/inforeliance/MedCheck/blob/master/Artifacts/Development/Files/GoogleAnalyticsLocation.png)
 Google Dashboard | [Mobile Devices](https://github.com/inforeliance/MedCheck/blob/master/Artifacts/Development/Files/GoogleAnalyticsMobile.png)

+### Development Setup

+MedCheck requires the following software is installed:

+MongoDB, NodeJS, npm (ships with NodeJS), Bower and Grunt-CLI.
+To check you have the latest or greater version, run the following command from terminal:

+`$  mongo --version && node --version && npm --version && bower --version && grunt --version`

+At the time of this document, the following are the versions used to build:

+`MongoDB shell version: 3.0.4
+node v0.12.3
+npm 2.10.1
+bower 1.4.1
+grunt-cli v0.1.13
+grunt v0.4.5`

+Download the MedCheck repo to your local development environment.
+In Terminal, navigate to the `Source` directory and begin updating the project dependencies using the following commands:

+`$ npm update`

+`$ bower update`

+To run MedCheck in a browser run the following Grunt command:

+`$ grunt serve`

+To build MedCheck, run the following Grunt command:

+`$ grunt build`

+For Testing using Karma which will install on nmp update, verify unit tests with:

+`$ grunt test`

 ### Development Environment Container Deployment

 On Windows, run docker commands inside `boot2docker` or a similar system.